-The train operator TransPennine Express (TPE) uses these smart new trains on the following routes:
+The train operator TransPennine Express (TPE) uses these smart new trains on this route:

 They are from the same 'family' of trains as the LNER Azuma and Great Western IEP trains.